 Policies with limits greater than the minimum must provide combined Uninsured/Underinsured Motorists coverage.

 The Law Offices of Michael A. DeMayo, L.L.P. have seen thousands of cases that start like the scene at the beginning of this article.
-And people from all over, including Charlotte, Hickory, Monroe, Lumberton, Raleigh-Durham, Greensboro, High Point, Winston-Salem, Greenville, New Bern and Washington look to our injury professionals for guidance and relief during the turbulent period following a serious car accident in North Carolina.
+And people from all over, including Charlotte, Hickory, Monroe, Raleigh-Durham, Greensboro, High Point, Winston-Salem, Greenville, New Bern and Washington look to our injury professionals for guidance and relief during the turbulent period following a serious car accident in North Carolina.